 “Each time a rat sniffed the air or scratched a wall, it’s brain exploded with activity,as if analyzing each new scent, sight, and sound.
 The rat was processing information the entire time it meandered.”
 [Duhigg, p.15]

 As the experiment was repeated, changes occurred within the animals brain, “As each rat learned how to navigate the maze, its mental activity decreased.As the route became more and more automatic, each rat started thinking less and less.
 It was as if the first few times a rat explored the maze, its brain had to work full power to make sense of all the new information.
 [But after repetition] It didn’t need to choose which direction to run, and so the decision-making centers went quiet.
 All it had to do was recall the quickest path to the chocolate.”
 [Duhigg, p.15]

-This process can be seen in humans as well.
-Think about your routine when you wake up in the morning, you wash your face, brush your teeth, in some sort of order which you cannot probably even recall because it became second nature.
-Or how about every time you go in an elevator you click the 4th floor automatically because that is the floor you work or live on, even if you’re supposed to go somewhere else.
+This process is also seen in humans.
+Think about your routine when you wake up in the morning.
+You wash your face and brush your teeth in some sort of order which you cannot probably recall because it’s second nature.
+Or how about every time you go in an elevator?
+You click the 4th floor automatically because that’s the floor you work or live on even even when you’re supposed to go to the 2nd floor.

 And there’s good news, just how a negative pattern could be internalized within you, a positive one can too.
 And the way to get yourself into a better mindset is getting up and physically doing something positive.

 Here are 25 things you should do instead of being sad:

 - Do something nice for someone else

 - Read a positive blog or book

 - Watch a feel-good movie